Akshatsachdev/Akshatsachdev/README.md

-I am Akshat Sachdeva and I am B-Tech(IT) student
+I am Akshat Sachdeva
-I am from India and currently pursuing UG and passionate about coding and making user friendly apps
+currently pursuing my UG degree and I am so much passionate about coding and making user friendly apps I am from The India